balenaltd/handbook/docs/products-and-productization/finding-your-product.md

 ## Creating a new product (Greenfield)
 Creating a new product from scratch involves developing it to the point where a loop is created and the idea can be iterated upon.
 This means:

-* Identifying the need for a product
+* Identifying the need for a product - sensing and patterns can feed into this.
+If it's a feature that doesn't fit within an existing product, does it require a new one?
 * Ideation stage (design thinking)
 * Prototyping, testing, hypothesis
-* Establishing the loop - sensing, patterns, improvements, development, releases etc.
+* Establishing the loop around the product in order to start iterating - sensing, patterns, improvements, development, releases etc.
 * Reaching steady state/MVP

 ## Reviving, renovating or continuing development of an existing product (Brownfield)